mirzaakhi/ddos-attack-on-healthcare-iot-using-cooja/README.md

-# DDoS Attack on Healthcare-IoT Devices using Cooja Simulator
+# DDoS Attack on Healthcare-IoT (H-IoT) Devices using Cooja Simulator

 This project simulates a Distributed Denial-of-Service (DDoS) attack in a Healthcare Wireless Body Area Network (WBAN) using the Cooja simulator on Contiki OS.